mtlynch/mtlynch.io/content/posts/stripe-recording-its-customers/index.md

 ---
-title: Stripe is Silently Recording Pageviews on All of Its Customers' Sites
+title: Stripe is Silently Recording Pageviews on Its Customers' Sites
 ---

 Other solutions I considered: